 "A study found that the key amino acids glycine, proline, and hydroxyproline were significantly lower in various bone broth preparations compared to a reference 20-gram collagen supplement.
 The amino acid content of the broths varied considerably according to preparation techniques" Click To Tweet

 A separate study found that rats fed either a radiolabeled three-amino acid collagen peptide (glycine-proline-hydroxyproline) or radiolabeled proline alone experienced a rapid increase of radioactivity in the plasma from the portal vein, abdominal aorta, and tail vein in both groups, indicating that the collagen tripeptide can be absorbed undenatured.
-The glycine-proline-hydroxyproline peptide exhibited no cartilage-specific accumulation, but the peptide was found in the skin 14 days after feeding.
-These rodent studies indicate that peptides from hydrolyzed collagen may directly deposit in various tissues, aiding in tissue growth or repair.
+The glycine-proline-hydroxyproline peptide exhibited no cartilage-specific accumulation, but the peptide was present in the skin 14 days after feeding.
+These rodent studies indicate that peptides from hydrolyzed collagen may directly deposit in various tissues, aiding tissue growth or repair.

 Collagen plummets as we age.
 Collagen comprises roughly 70 percent of the skin's dry weight.
 Of the skin's total collagen content, type I collagen comprises 80 percent, and type II comprises 15 percent.
 After a person reaches the age of 18 years, their skin collagen content decreases by about 1 percent per year.
 By the time a person reaches 80 years old, collagen production in the skin may be decreased by 75 percent compared to young adults.

-These studies, along with others that include hydrolyzed collagen in combination with vitamins and minerals such as vitamins C and E, biotin, and zinc, suggest that the consumption of oral hydrolyzed collagen may be effective at improving skin aging.
+These studies, along with others that include hydrolyzed collagen in combination with vitamins and minerals, such as vitamins C and E, biotin, and zinc, suggest that the consumption of oral hydrolyzed collagen may be effective at improving skin aging.
 Studies comparing possible differences between the source of collagen as well as the specific type (I, II, and III) – the ratio of which varies between different sources – would shed more light on the effectiveness of hydrolyzed collagen on skin aging.

-Collagen supplementation seems to elicit greater improvements than some antirheumatic drugs, except in people treated with methotrexate.
-A pilot study treated 10 people between the ages of eight and 14 years who had active rheumatoid arthritis with undenatured type II collagen.
-The participants received 100 micrograms of type II collagen for the first month, followed by 500 micrograms of type II collagen for two additional months.
-The participants were required to discontinue treatment with disease-modifying antirheumatic drugs during the course of the study.
-At the end of the study period, nine participants had responded to the treatment, with an average decrease of 43 percent in the number of swollen joint counts and an average decrease of 51 percent in the number of tender joint counts compared to baseline.
-The average duration of morning stiffness and 50-foot walking time also decreased after three months of treatment compared to baseline.
+Collagen supplementation elicits greater improvements than some antirheumatic drugs, except in people treated with methotrexate.
+A pilot study treated 10 people between the ages of eight and 14 years with active rheumatoid arthritis with undenatured type II collagen.
+The participants received 100 micrograms of type II collagen for the first month and 500 micrograms for two additional months.
+The participants were required to discontinue treatment with disease-modifying antirheumatic drugs during the study.
+At the end of the study period, nine participants had responded to the treatment, with an average decrease of 43 percent in the number of swollen joint counts and an average reduction of 51 percent in the number of tender joint counts compared to baseline.
+The average duration of morning stiffness and 50-foot walking time decreased after three months of treatment compared to baseline.
 There were no adverse events related to collagen treatment.

-Larger clinical trials also demonstrated that hydrolyzed collagen improved symptoms related to rheumatoid arthritis.
+More extensive clinical trials also demonstrated that hydrolyzed collagen improved symptoms related to rheumatoid arthritis.
 A study of 274 people between the ages of 18 and 80 years with active rheumatoid arthritis found that hydrolyzed collagen reduced pain, stiffness, and disease activity.
-The study authors randomized participants to receive a placebo or one of four doses (20, 100, 500, or 2,500 micrograms) of hydrolyzed type II chicken collagen in a diluted liquid of acetic acid (an organic compound) every day for 24 weeks.
+The study authors randomized participants to receive a placebo or one of four doses (20, 100, 500, or 2,500 micrograms) of hydrolyzed type II chicken collagen in a diluted liquid of acetic acid (an organic compound) daily for 24 weeks.
 The clinical assessments of pain, stiffness, and disease activity included three criteria: the Paulus criteria, the American College of Rheumatology criteria, and a reduction of greater than 30 percent in both tender and swollen joint counts.
 The participants were required to discontinue treatment with disease-modifying antirheumatic drugs.

 A 24-week randomized controlled trial involving 503 people diagnosed with rheumatoid arthritis found that hydrolyzed collagen is an effective treatment for the condition.
 The authors of the study assigned participants to receive 100 micrograms of chicken type II collagen once daily or 10 milligrams of methotrexate (a commonly prescribed drug for the treatment of rheumatoid arthritis) once per week.
 Compared to baseline, both groups had significant decreases in pain, morning stiffness, tender joint count, and swollen joint count assessed by both a physician and the participant at 12 and 24 weeks, but the methotrexate outperformed hydrolyzed collagen in all parameters.
 Circulating levels of C-reactive protein (a marker of inflammation) decreased by approximately 11 percent at 24 weeks with hydrolyzed collagen supplementation, but the results were not statistically significant.
 On the other hand, methotrexate significantly decreased C-reactive protein by 31.1 percent at week 12 and 35.1 percent at week 24.
-Compared to methotrexate, hydrolyzed collagen is not a superior treatment; however, hydrolyzed collagen supplementation may be partially effective for the treatment of rheumatoid arthritis.
+Compared to methotrexate, hydrolyzed collagen is not a superior treatment; however, hydrolyzed collagen supplementation may be partially effective for treating rheumatoid arthritis.

 More studies are needed to determine the extent to which hydrolyzed or undenatured collagen can improve symptoms of rheumatoid arthritis and the appropriate dose that may elicit benefits.

 Bone health may benefit from supplementation, especially in certain clinical disorders.
 Bone mineral content is the primary contributor to bone stiffness and rigidity, while collagen fibers provide the shape of the tissue by acting as a scaffold for cells and additional macromolecules.
 The importance of properly formed collagen for bone integrity and health is illustrated in specific collagen-related genetic disorders.
-Osteogenesis imperfecta, a genetic disorder caused primarily by mutations in type I collagen, causes improper bone formation, leading to frequent bone fractures.(Source: Genetics Home Reference) Studies demonstrate that bovine hydrolyzed collagen can stimulate the growth of bone cells and increase mineralized bone matrix formation in vitro, while hydrolyzed casein (a protein commonly found in milk) had limited effects.
+Osteogenesis imperfecta, a genetic disorder caused primarily by mutations in type I collagen, causes improper bone formation, leading to frequent bone fractures.(Source: Genetics Home Reference) Studies demonstrate that bovine hydrolyzed collagen can stimulate the growth of bone cells and increase mineralized bone matrix formation in vitro.
+In contrast, hydrolyzed casein (a protein commonly found in milk) had limited effects.
 Additionally, preclinical studies have shown that hydrolyzed collagen can increase bone healing and prevent bone loss.
-To date, only a few clinical studies have investigated the use of hydrolyzed collagen on bone metabolism.
+Currently, only a few clinical studies have investigated the use of hydrolyzed collagen on bone metabolism.

-The women who supplemented with hydrolyzed collagen experienced a statistically significant 3 percent increase in the bone mineral density of the spine and a statistically significant 6.7 percent increase in bone mineral density of the femoral neck compared to baseline measures.
+The women who supplemented with hydrolyzed collagen experienced a statistically significant 3 percent increase in the bone mineral density of the spine and a 6.7 percent increase in bone mineral density of the femoral neck compared to baseline measures.
 In the placebo group, bone mineral density decreased by 1.3 percent in the spine and by 1 percent in the femoral neck compared to baseline.
 Amino-terminal propeptide of type I collagen, a biomarker of bone formation, significantly increased by approximately 11.6 percent compared to baseline measures in the hydrolyzed collagen supplement group but not in the placebo group.
 No adverse events were reported from the collagen supplement.

-Another randomized controlled trial determined that hydrolyzed collagen in combination with calcium and vitamin D attenuates bone loss in postmenopausal women.
-The study included 112 postmenopausal women who had not received any hormone replacement therapy for at least three months prior to study initiation.
+Another randomized controlled trial determined that hydrolyzed collagen combined with calcium and vitamin D attenuates bone loss in postmenopausal women.
+The study included 112 postmenopausal women who had not received hormone replacement therapy for at least three months before study initiation.
 The authors of the study assigned the women to one of two groups to take either a supplement containing 500 milligrams of calcium and 200 IU of vitamin D3 or a supplement containing 5 grams of hydrolyzed collagen, 500 milligrams of calcium, and 200 IU of vitamin D3 every day for 12 months.
-Bone mineral density in the lumbar vertebrae of the women in the control group decreased by 2.3 percent, and whole-body bone mineral density significantly decreased by 3.9 percent at 12 months compared to baseline.
+Bone mineral density in the lumbar vertebrae of the women in the control group decreased by 2.3 percent, and whole-body bone mineral density significantly reduced by 3.9 percent at 12 months compared to baseline.
 Bone mineral density in the women who took the hydrolyzed collagen supplement decreased slightly, but the results were not statistically significant, indicating that the collagen supplement may have been more effective at preventing bone loss compared to the control supplement.

 Hydrolyzed collagen in combination with calcium and vitamin D may be beneficial in slowing bone loss in postmenopausal women, but more studies are needed to determine the role of hydrolyzed collagen in bone metabolism.